micahcantor/blog/content/blog/thoughts-typed-racket.md

 +++
-title = "Typed Racket: Good and Bad" date = 2021-12-19 description = ""
+title = "Typed Racket: Good and Bad" date = 2021-12-19 description = "Some thoughts on Typed Racket, gathered from my experience using it to implement a Lox interpreter."
 [taxonomies]
 tags = ["racket", "programming-languages"]
 +++

 There's a lot to like about [Typed Racket](https://docs.racket-lang.org/ts-guide/), which adds a powerful yet flexible type system to the [Racket language](https://racket-lang.org/).
-[In my last post](/blog/crafting-interpreters-typed-racket/), I wrote about how I used Typed Racket (TR from now on) to implement a tree-walking interpreter for [the Lox language](https://craftinginterpreters.com/the-lox-language.html) from [Crafting Interpreters](https://craftinginterpreters.com/).
+[In my last post](/blog/crafting-interpreters-typed-racket/), I wrote about how I used Typed Racket (TR from now on) to [implement a tree-walking interpreter](https://github.com/micahcantor/racket-lox) for [the Lox language](https://craftinginterpreters.com/the-lox-language.html) from [Crafting Interpreters](https://craftinginterpreters.com/).

 Along the way, I gathered some thoughts about my chosen implementation language that I'd like to divulge here.
 Despite some good aspects of TR, even in this medium-sized project, I became frustrated with parts of TR's UX through its tooling and documentation.
 I'll break this up into two sections: the good and the bad parts of my experience.
 Let's start with the good.